money matters roundup

 A great starting resource is the University’s own tip sheet regarding re-payment, which is a link off of this page.

 Enrolment Services and the National Student Loans Service Centre also team up for an on-campus info session on OSAP repayment.
-This free workshop, for June 2014 grads, will be on Tuesday 11 March 2014.
-Two timeslots — Noon to 1 PM, or 1:30 PM to 2:30 PM.
-Both happen in the OISE building room 5170, 252 Bloor St W. You can attend either time slot but it is that day only
+This free workshop, for June 2016 grads, will be in March 2016.
+The time, exact date and location are to be announced in the winter session.

 But here’s a few key points to think about: